beevelop/feathers-admin-starter/README.md

 And yep, there is no Grunt, Gulp, Webpack or Babel magic required to get this stuff working.

 ## Known Limitations
-- Pagination is broken due to a fake `totalCount` (this could be simple to solve with a Express-Middleware)
+- Pagination is broken due to a fake `totalCount` (this could be simple to solve with an Express-Middleware)

 ## Successfully ~~tested~~ in Production with